How to Choose an Heirloom Engagement Ring That Lasts for Generations

 The Metal Decision: Building the Foundation

 For an engagement ring intended to be worn daily across generations, platinum is the only metal that offers every property an heirloom requires simultaneously.
+Unlike gold, platinum does not deplete when scratched — the metal is displaced rather than removed, maintaining structural integrity indefinitely.

 📚 For a complete metal comparison: Platinum vs White Gold — Which Metal Is Better for Fine Jewelry?